Khushi2405/Hand-Gesture-Recognition/README.md

 The `svm.ipynb` notebook generates a confusion matrix for gesture classification with 100 % accuracy:
 ![Confusion Matrix Example](https://drive.google.com/uc?id=1Ea7dtWFG_5feM92Y4wrROAV9xHWgKTLH)

-## Troubleshooting

-(For any technical queries, please open an [issue](https://github.com/espressif/esp-idf/issues) on GitHub.
-We will get back to you as soon as possible.) -->

 ## 💡 Future Work
 - Extend support for additional gestures.